-Please describe the specific reasons why the agency has determined that the proposed regulatory action is essential to protect the health, safety, or welfare of citizens.
+Please describe the specific reasons why the agency has determined that this regulation is essential to protect the health, safety, or welfare of citizens.
 In addition, please explain any potential issues that may need to be addressed as the regulation is developed.

-The propose of this regulatory action is to specify in regulation the interpretation of the Board that conversion therapy has the potential for significant harm if practiced with persons under the age of 18.
-The regulation will define the term consistent with accepted usage within the profession and consistent with policy statements by state and national professional organizations.
+The propose of this regulatory action is to specify in regulations the interpretation of the Board that conversion therapy has the potential for significant harm if practiced with persons under the age of 18.
+The regulations will define the term consistent with accepted usage within the profession and consistent with policy statements by state and national professional organizations.